 1 These are general standards and are not intended to supersede sound clinical judgement as to the necessity for care and services on a more expedient basis, when judged clinically necessary and appropriate.
-The standards set forth in Sections 15.2a); and a) iv) are also applicable to dental services.
+The standards set forth in Sections 15.2 a) i), a) ii), and a) iv) are also applicable to dental services.